 Many medieval Astrologers were highly respected scholars who believed that the stars’ movements influenced numerous things on earth, such as the weather and the growth of crops, and even the human body’s inner workings.

-Learned astrologers had to be experts in mathematics, astronomy, philosophy and often medicine.
-For example, it was common for doctors to actually consult star chart calendars before making a diagnosis.
+Learned astrologers had to be experts in mathematics, astronomy, philosophy, and often medicine.
+For example, it was common for doctors actually to consult star chart calendars before making a diagnosis.

 Astrology originated in antiquity, with the Babylonians developing their own form of horoscopes around 2,400 years ago.

 Early evidence from bones markings and cave walls shows that lunar cycles were noted as early as 25,000 years ago.
 With the advent of the Neolithic agricultural revolution, the changes in the skies depending on the seasons accompanied an increasing knowledge of constellations, which allowed the rising of particular star-groups to herald annual floods or seasonal activities.